 Åbo Akademi University

 3. Self-paying students (other individuals including students from non-member universities and students from universities of applied sciences whose school will not pay the study fee) who are interested in Asian studies can apply to the programme as independent students.
-With regards to non-Finnish citizens who apply to the Programme as self-paying students, the Network Board makes the decisions on admission case by case.
-The study fee for self-paying students is 250 € for (at least 25 ECTS and max.
+With regards to non-Finnish citizens who apply to the Programme as self-paying students, the Network makes the decisions on admission case by case.
+The study fee for self-paying students is 250 € for (max.
 28 ECTS).
+First, fill in the Asianet application form (from above) and identify yourself as a self-paying student in the questionnaire.
+Then, fill in this separate application form for non-degree studies at the University of Turku (hakemus_erillisiin_opintoihin verkostoversio 2018_final) and send it to “Yhteiskuntatieteellisen tiedekunnan opintotoimisto “Asianet” 20014 Turun yliopisto”.
+After the application period the Coordination Unit will send you instructions on how to pay the study fee to the University of Turku.
+Please pay the fee before the courses start.
+Read there the instructions on how to fill in the

 When to apply?

-- Application period for the Asian programme courses (autumn and spring) is September 3-23, 2018.
+- Application period for the Asian programme AUTUMN courses is September 3-23, 2018.

 Before applying to the courses, students should check if they are able to include these studies in their degree at their home university.